 In the centre of Kathmandu – Kathmandu Durbar Square, which has Hanuman Dhoka, Degutale Temple, Taleju Mandir, Nasal Chowk, Nine story Basantapur Tower, Panch Mukhi Hanuman Temple, Mul Chowk, Mohan Chowk, Sundari Chowk, Tribhuvan Museum, King Mahendra Memorial Museum, and Kal Bhairab temple in its vicinity.

 The Hindu Mythology claims that there would be an instant flow of milk from the wall where a single person translates the 17th-century inscription on a stone on the walls of Hanuman Dhoka.
-Hanuman Dhoka, the former Royal Palace of the Malla kings, passed onto the succeeding Shah dynasty.
+Hanuman Dhoka, the former Royal Palace of the Malla kings, passed on to the succeeding Shah dynasty.
 The Royal family lived in the Hanuman Dhoka palace until 1886 and shifted to The Narayanhiti Palace.
 However, the former is still used for ritual and ceremonial occasions.
 New Kings were crowned inside the palace before Nepal became a Republic.
 The palace has a Hanuman statue from the 17th century to the left of the palace entrance and a fantastic sculpture of Lord Narasimha.
-The palace bears the historical reminisce of The Royal family, culture, and religion of Nepal.
-The museums inside the palace let one explore the culture, religion, custom, tradition, architecture, history of Royal palaces, etc. There is an entrance fee to enter the museums.
-The museums remain open seven days a week except for Tuesdays when it opens from 10.30 am to 3 pm during the winter and from 10.30 am to 4 pm in the summer.
-On Fridays, one can visit the museums from 10.30 am to 2 pm.
+The palace bears the historical reminisce of Nepal’s Royal family, culture, and religion.
+The museums inside the palace let one explore the culture, religion, customs, tradition, architecture, history of Royal palaces, etc. There is an entrance fee to enter the museums.
+The museums remain open seven days a week except for Tuesdays, when it opens from 10.30 am to 3 pm during the winter and from 10.30 am to 4 pm in the summer.
+One can visit the museums on Fridays from 10.30 am to 2 pm.

 Bhaktapur lies 13 km in the Eastern part of the Kathmandu valley.
 It is also known as Bhadgaon or Khwopa.
 It is regarded as the abode of ancient Nepali culture, custom, and alluring art pieces of excellent craftsmanship.
-Each historical monument represents the medieval culture, religion, and tradition of Nepal.
+Each historical monument represents Nepal’s medieval culture, religion, and tradition.
 The Newari populace dominates Bhaktapur.
-Bhaktapur is the only place in Nepal, which has remained untouched by western culture.
+Bhaktapur is the only place in Nepal which has remained untouched by western culture.
 Lion Gate, Golden Gate, Art Gallery, Statue of King Bhupatindra, Nyatapola Temple, and fifty-five windowed Malla palaces are the pride of Bhaktapur.
 The place has some excellent restaurants and hotels to cater to the needs and requirements of tourists.

 World Heritage Sites (Natural)

 Sagarmatha National Park is situated in the foothills of Everest and occupies an area of 1,148 square kilometres.
 It offers the most magnificent views of rugged mountains, glaciers, valleys, and rivers.
-This national park is home to a fantastic array of plants, birdlife, and exotic animals.
-Plant species like blue pine, silver fir, rhododendrons, Birch add to the park’s beauty.
-On venturing into the park, one may encounter rare animals like snow leopard, red pandas, lynx, Himalayan Tahr, Musk deer, etc. Birdwatchers can a perfect experience of spotting rare bird species like The Tibetan snowcock, Impeyan pheasants (National bird of Nepal), snow pigeons, and various raptors, to name a few.
+This national park is home to many plants, birdlife, and exotic animals.
+Plant species like blue pine, silver fir, rhododendrons, and Birch add to the park’s beauty.
+On venturing into the garden, one may encounter rare animals like snow leopard, red pandas, lynx, Himalayan Tahr, Musk deer, etc. Birdwatchers can have a perfect experience spotting rare bird species like The Tibetan snowcock, Impeyan pheasants (National bird of Nepal), snow pigeons, and various raptors, to name a few.
 The Sagarmatha National Park is a storehouse of Himalayan natural resources.